ShivamSamdani98/hello-world/readme.txt

-   restore   Restore working tree files rm        Remove files from the working tree and from the index adasdasda examine the history and state (see also: git help revisions) bisect    Use binary search to find the commit that introduced a bug diff      Show changes between commits, commit and working tree, etc grep      Print lines matching a pattern
+   restore   Restore working tree files rm        Remove files from the working tree and from the index adasdasda examine the history and state (see also: git help SasSs) bisect    Use binary search to find the commit that introduced a bug diff      Show changes between commits, commit and working tree, etc grep      Print lines matching a pattern